I Analyzed 100+ NBA Games: How Long They Actually Last in 2026

 4. Instant Replay Reviews

-Since its implementation, replay review has added minutes to close games.
-Officials review last-second shots, flagrant fouls, and out-of-bounds calls in the final two minutes.
-While ensuring accuracy, these stoppages significantly extend end-game duration.
+Since implementation, replay review has added minutes to close games.
+Officials review last-second field goals, flagrant fouls, and out-of-bounds calls in the final two minutes.
+The accuracy is worth it.
+The time cost is real.
+Our data shows that block-charge review calls are a top contributor to game delays in close fourth quarters.

 5. Quarter and Halftime Breaks

 The NBA mandates a 15-minute halftime.
-Quarter breaks last 130 seconds.
-NCAA halftimes run 15-20 minutes.
-These account for 20-30 minutes of non-game time in every contest.
+Quarter breaks run 130 seconds.
+NCAA halftimes run 15 to 20 minutes.
+Across a full game, these account for 20 to 30 minutes of non-play time before a single extra stoppage occurs.

 6. The “Last Minute Problem”